airbus/decomon/docs/source/contribute.md

 # Contributing

-We welcome all contributions to DecoMon.
+We welcome all contributions to decomon.

 You can help by: